venerjoel99/examples-typescript/examples/gemini/readme.md

 pnpm dev
 ```

-Your code will be running in pods and syncing with Restack engine to execute workflows or functions.
+Your code will be running and syncing with Restack engine to execute workflows or functions.

 # Schedule a workflow